 “I can’t do it in the woods.
 It’s too dark.”

 “Come on in,” he said.

-Mr. Beasley had some classics on his bathroom shelf: some Huxley, some Saroyan, some Vonnegut.
-He even had five of Manfred Ellerbe’s books.
-One of them was his bestseller: The Diabetic’s Guide to Birdwatching.
-I pulled another book of his from the shelf: How to Love Nature and Get Laid Because of It.
-I had never read any of Ellerbe’s works.
-Every paragraph had at least one profanity (balls, fuck, piss, shit, tits, pussy, cocksucker); he used them in place of more proper words.
+Mr. Beasley carried classics on his bathroom shelf, from Huxley, Saroyan, Vonnegut… Ellerbe’s books, too, like his bestseller: The Diabetic’s Guide to Birdwatching.
+I pulled one of his books from the shelf: How to Love Nature and Get Laid Because of It.
+His paragraphs contained shitloads of profanity.

 “You said you lived nearby?” he asked.

-“I don’t know that road.
+“What’s that road?
 Sounds like you’re making it up.”